Pinstack/meshic_final/Meshic_Final/memory-bank/activeContext.md

   1. Download and decode tiles, insert raw geometries (native CRS) into staging table.
   2. Reproject all geometries in PostGIS as a separate step/module.
 - This approach improves auditability, performance, and separation of concerns.

+- **Ingestion pipeline decision (2024-06):**
+    - Geometry will be stored as WKB in a PostGIS `geometry` column (native CRS, e.g., EPSG:3857) in the staging table (`parcels_raw`).
+    - All other feature properties will be stored as JSONB in a `properties` column.
+    - Rationale: This approach maximizes spatial query performance, leverages PostGIS indexing, and maintains flexibility/auditability for raw data.
+It aligns with the modular, audit-first pipeline pattern and systemPatterns.md.

+---

+**Ingestion Pipeline Optimizations (2024-06):**
+- Use batch/transactional inserts (e.g., 500–1000 features per batch) for DB efficiency.
+- Explicitly set SRID (e.g., 3857) on geometry column to ensure correct spatial reference in PostGIS.
+- Validate geometries with `shapely.is_valid` before insert; log or skip invalid features.
+- Log errors at both tile and feature level for traceability of partial failures.
+- Ensure GIST index on geometry column and index on tile_id for fast queries.
+- For very large tiles, process features in a streaming fashion to minimize memory usage.
+- For extremely large ingests, consider Postgres COPY for bulk loading (advanced).

+## 2024-07-09: Ingestion Pipeline Update
+- Ingestion pipeline now robustly ingests .pbf tiles in native EPSG:3857 using GeoPandas (GDAL/Fiona backend).
+- All geometry validation, JSONB serialization, and DB schema (SRID 3857) issues resolved.
+- Batch ingestion tested: all test tiles ingested with 0 errors/skips.
+- Alembic migrations merged and version table supports long revision IDs.
+- Ready for large-scale or automated batch ingestion.
+- **Next step:** PostGIS-based stitching, deduplication, and reprojection pipeline.